 The term 'Forgotten Australians' was first used in the 2004 Senate Report, Forgotten Australians - A report on Australians who experienced institutional or out-of-home care as children.
-It refers to the more than 500,000 children who were placed in institutional or other out-of-home care in Australia during the last century.READ MORE >
+It refers to the more than 500,000 children who were placed in institutional or other out-of-home care in Australia.READ MORE >

 Since the release of the report many people who experienced institutional or out-of-home care as children identified with the term Forgotten Australian.
 The Report recommended that an apology be made to the Forgotten Australians who had suffered harm while in care.

 In 2009, then Prime Minister Kevin Rudd delivered an Apology to the Forgotten Australians and Former Child Migrants, acknowledging the neglect and abuse many experienced during their time in ‘care’.